The program has three main elements:

 The program is estimated to cost roughly $320 million in 2005 dollars with the monetary portion of that being $187 million.
 The federal government contributes $157 million and Colorado and Wyoming jointly contribute $30 million.
 The remaining portion comes in terms of land and water from the states; Nebraska’s entire contribution is of this nature.
 The total cost of the program in terms of cash, water, and land is shared equally between the federal government and the states.

-While the program is designed to provide ESA compliance for existing and certain new water-related activities throughout the Platte River basin upstream of the Loup River confluence, the land acquisition and management for the target bird species occur in the central Platte River region (Lexington to Chapman, Nebraska).
+While the program is designed to provide compliance for existing and certain new water-related activities throughout the Platte River basin upstream of the Loup River confluence, the land acquisition and management for the target bird species occur in the central Platte River region (Lexington to Chapman, Nebraska).
 Program water activities are designed to provide benefits for the target bird species in the central Platte River region and for the pallid sturgeon in the lower Platte River stretch (below the Elkhorn River confluence).
 These areas are generally known as the “associated habitats.”